Digital-Preservation-Finland/dpres-siptools/README.rst

 The example above allows import-object to be run multiple times for different file paths while still creating the provenance metadata only once with the timestamp ``2020-06-05`` and linking the provenance metadata to the package root ``.``.
+This is also the default behaviour of the import-object script (timestamp of a current day without time and target link to package root).

 **Note that is highly recommended to use both arguments if import-object is run separately for each individual digital object in a package!** By supplying the same values for these arguments each time the script is run all digital objects will link to the same provenance metadata in the METS document.
-Otherwise, new provenance metadata is created each time the script is run.

 For documenting the source of the descriptive metadata, the script import-description has two arguments:, ``--dmd_source`` and ``--dmd_agent``.
 These are used for documenting